 Disney Shares: The Basics

 Walt Disney Company is listed on the New York Stock Exchange under the ticker DIS.
-It currently has a market capitalisation of approximately $331bn, and being so large in size means it qualifies as a member of the Dow Jones Industrial Average index.
+The company has a significant market capitalisation, and being so large in size means it qualifies as a member of the Dow Jones Industrial Average index.

-The firm is a global player — it has 10 offices in 8 different countries with the group headquarters found in Burbank, California.
+The firm is a global player — it has ten offices in eight different countries, with the group headquarters found in Burbank, California.

-Future growth is tightly linked to the Disney+ direct-to-consumer streaming business and during 2020, that division reported revenue of $3.5bn, which was up 73% year-over-year.
+Future growth is tightly linked to the Disney+ direct-to-consumer streaming business.

-Potential investors in Disney are keeping a close eye on streaming rival Netflix, which has recently tested the loyalty of its consumer base by increasing subscription charges.
-This could either see viewers switch to the cheaper Disney+ package or demonstrate consumers are willing to accept price hikes.
-Either way, Disney+ looks set to build on its near 100 million client base.
+Potential investors in Disney are keeping a close eye on streaming rivals, including Netflix, which has recently tested the loyalty of its consumer base by increasing subscription charges.
+Either way, Disney+ looks set to build on its nearly 100 million client base.

 Steps to Buy Disney Shares